 In our experiments, we use MNIST and EMINST datasets \cite{lecun-mnisthandwrittendigit-2010, cohen2017emnist}.
 MNIST is the most popular dataset to validate the performance of image-based deep learning models and the EMNIST dataset is a set of handwritten character digits aligning with the MNIST dataset.
-For the empirical BALD/or BABA, we apply the equation \eqref{eq:bald3}.
-For the analytic BALD/or BABA, we apply Theorem \ref{thm:main1}.
+For the empirical BALD/or BEA, we apply the equation \eqref{eq:bald3}.
+For the analytic BALD/or BEA, we apply Theorem \ref{thm:main1}.

 Figure \ref{fig:activelearning} shows the performance of active learning results with uncertainty measures.
 For the MNIST dataset, we use the acquisition size $K=30$ in each iteration up to $K^{tot}=300$ number of images.
 For EMNIST dataset, we use the acquisition size of $K=50$ for each iteration up to $K^{tot}=500$ number of images.
 We start from a randomly selected initial training set for both cases to train the initial model.
-We visually confirm that analytic BALD and analytic BABA show similar in MNIST or better behavior in EMNIST with empirical BALD and empirical BABA, implying that our derived analytical formula is aligned with the numerical calculation.
 We note that BALD suffers from improving the accuracy compared to the random case since it cannot effectively remove the redundancy.
+We confirm that analytic BALD and analytic BEA show similar in MNIST or better behavior in EMNIST with empirical BALD and empirical BEA.